Quantitative phase and absorption contrast imaging: Numerical experiments

-Hence, in the second step of the proposed approach, and after removing from the data the contribution of the found strong absorbers, we seek these cross-terms $\rho_i^* \rho_j$.
-However, to keep the system small, we only solve for the interactions between the $m$ recovered objects during the first step and all the other $K-1$ pixels in the object plane.
-Thus, the number of unknowns is only $m(K-1)$.
 For the example shown in Figure \ref{fig1}, we found $m=2$ strong absorbers, so we have $2K-2$ unknowns.
-The results of this second step are shown in Figure \ref{fig2}.
-On the left column we display the unknown recovered by considering the interactions with the first scatterer while on the center column we display the unknown recovered by considering the interactions with the second scatterer.
-In the third column we plot the unknown $\rho_i^* \rho_j$; the green circles represent the true solution, the red stars the unknown recovered by $\ell_1$ minimization, and the black stars the non-physical part of the unknown corresponding to the {\em Noise Collector.} This second step finds the weak absorbers with amplitudes and phases recovered with good accuracy; see the results in Figures \ref{fig3} and \ref{fig3b}.
+The results of this second step are shown in Figure \ref{fig2}. {In top row} we display the unknown recovered by considering the interactions with the first scatterer, while {in the center} row we display the unknown recovered by considering the interactions with the second scatterer.
+In {the bottom row} we plot the unknown $t_i^* t_j$; the green circles represent the true solution, the red stars the unknown recovered by $\ell_1$ minimization, and the black stars the non-physical part of the unknown corresponding to the {\em Noise Collector.} This second step finds the weak absorbers with amplitudes and phases recovered with good accuracy; see the results in Figures \ref{fig3} and \ref{fig3b} that summarize these results.
+In this example we do not need to apply the third step of the algorithm as both amplitudes and phases of the unknown are recovered correctly after the first two steps.

-The next numerical experiment considers two strong absorbing objects and four weak ones.
-Measurement noise is added to the data so the SNR is $30$dB.
-The results in Figures \ref{fig4a}, \ref{fig4b} and \ref{fig4c} resemble those shown in the previous experiment.
-Imaging with the total power received from $\Nc=300$ illuminations allows to image the two strong absorbers only; see the right column of Figure \ref{fig4a} that misses the four weak absorbers.
-The second step of the algorithm that uses the phase information contained in the cross-terms $\rho_i^* \rho_j$ is, however, capable of imaging these weak absorbers; see Figures \ref{fig4b} and \ref{fig4c}.
-Again, amplitudes and phases of all the absorbing objects are recovered accurately.

-The last example shows the results for ten absorbing objects, with only a strong one, and $\mbox{SNR}=30$dB; see Figure \ref{fig5}.
-As in the previous examples, only the strong absorber is found with the first step of the algorithm in the absorption-based image.
+Next, we consider in Figure \ref{fig5} a more challenging example with ten absorbing objects, with only a strong one ($m=1$ and $n=9$), and $\mbox{SNR}=30$dB.
+As in the previous example, only the strong absorber is found with the first step of the algorithm in the absorption-based image.
 In the second step, as expected, we also find all the weak ones in the phase contrast image.
 The last row of Figure \ref{fig5} shows the reconstructed amplitudes (left) and phases (right) of the weakly absorbing objects plotted as vectors.
 The exact values are represented with green circles and the reconstructed values with red stars.